 Cost of product sales includes manufacturing and distribution costs, the cost of the drug substance, FDA program fees, royalties due to third parties on net product sales, freight, shipping, handling, storage costs and salaries of employees involved with production.
-We began capitalizing inventory upon FDA approval of WAKIX.
-A portion of the inventory sold during the year ended December 31, 2020 was produced prior to FDA approval and, therefore, expensed previously as research and development expense in 2019 in the amount of \$1.3 million.
-Excluded from cost of product sold is amortization of acquired developed technology of \$9.8 million and \$2.8 million in the years ended December 31, 2020 and 2019, respectively.
+We expect the cost of product sales to increase as we continue to ramp up production in order to meet future demand for WAKIX and diversify our supply chain for WAKIX.